7 Unexpected Facts About Devonport Column

 Devonport Column is More Than a Step Up

 There are 137 granite steps to the observation gallery at the summit.
-If you don’t fancy climbing them, they plan to place a webcam there soon.
+If you don’t fancy climbing them, there’s a webcam which will show you the view from the top.

 Devonport Column is of Historical Importance